Ongoing benefit changes

 Your Universal Credit also needs to include an entitlement to the health element that started before that date.
 Some parents will have to act now – see below.

-If you have health problems that impact on your capability for work, have low income and savings, but have not yet claimed Universal Credit, think about doing so now.
-The deadline for making a claim for Universal Credit and being protected is 6 January 2025 for most people.
-This is because there is a three-month assessment period between first making your Universal Credit claim and becoming eligible for a health element in your award.
+For most people, the deadline for making a claim for Universal Credit and being protected as a pre-2026 claimant was 5 January 2026.
+This is because there is a three-month waiting period between making your Universal Credit claim and first becoming eligible for a health element in your award.

 For more information about cuts to the health element, see our Family Finance Team’s webinar.